Navigation

 Eligibility: all bursaries

-• Be under the age of 19 on 31 August 2023 (unless they began their course aged 16 to 18 or have an Education, Health and Care Plan)
+• Be under the age of 19 (unless they begin their course aged 16 to 18 or have an Education, Health and Care Plan.

 • Must meet the residency criteria (if in doubt please check first)